ballerina-platform/ballerina-dev-website/spec/java.jms/spec.md

 ## Introduction

-This is the specification for the `java.jms` Ballerina library of [Ballerina language](https://ballerina.io/), which provides the functionality to send and receive messages by connecting to a JMS provider.
+This is the specification for the `java.jms` standard library of [Ballerina language](https://ballerina.io/), which provides the functionality to send and receive messages by connecting to a JMS provider.

 The `java.jms` library specification has evolved and may continue to evolve in the future.
 The released versions of the